Sandie17-goodie/Sandie17-goodie/README.md

-- 👋 Hi, I’m @Sandie17-goodie
+- 👋 Hi, I’m @Sandie
 - 👀 I’m interested in learning how to code
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning SE
 - 💞️ I’m looking to collaborate on anything basic
 - 😄 Pronouns: Sandie
 - ⚡ Fun fact: what you are not changing you are accepting